HyfLink/dyn_serde/README.md

 And `dyn_serde` has made many improvements:

+1. `dyn_serde` supports "no-std" and "no-alloc".

 1. In the deserialization `erased_serde` uses a carefully maintained object `Any` to represent the deserialized value, which may need to perform memory management (and produces a lot of unsafe codes).
 But `dyn_serde` performs in-place deserialization and does not need any memory allocation.

-2. Based to the above improvements, `dyn_serde` gets rid of all unsafe codes.
+1. Based to the above improvements, `dyn_serde` gets rid of all unsafe codes.

-3. &hellip;&hellip;
+1. &hellip;&hellip;

 Also, there are still some unimplemented functionalities: